This is a warning from a pastor to the church: THERE ARE PEOPLE IN THE CHURCH TO AVOID.

 - How can you “watch out for those who cause divisions and create obstacles” without being paranoid or judgmental?

 - Without naming names, do you feel that we have any such people involved in Dulin’s Grove?

 - What are some practical ways we can avoid such people?
 What if they are family members, even spouses?

 - Looking at the passage as a whole, what “appetites” might divisive people be serving?

 - What is the difference between smooth talk/flattery and just trying to be kind with our words?

 - Why does Paul include the promise of verse 19 in this passage?
 What does this have to do with the rest of the paragraph?

-- What if you suspect that you are a divisive person?
+- If you suspect that you are a divisive person, what should you do?
 What steps can a divisive person take to respond to this passage?

 - This passage is written to the church at large.
 Do church leaders have a different responsibility toward divisive people than the laity?
 What other scriptures can shed light on this question?